gitfx/ActionServerless/README.md

 [![ActionServerless Testing](https://github.com/gitx-io/ActionServerless/workflows/Test%20run%20funcs/badge.svg)](https://github.com/gitx-io/ActionServerless/blob/master/.github/workflows/test_run_funcs.yml)

-ActionServerless is an action to do some computing and then generate a string/JSON file to a path, you can visit the file as a service when in dev/testing, or even in your production.
+ActionServerless is an action using [GitFx](https://github.com/gitx-io/GitFx) to do some computing and then generate a string/JSON file to a path, you can visit the file as a service when in dev/testing, or even in your production.
 We may take it as a GitHub Actions powered `serverless` service.

 In fact you can do all of these in native GitHub actions.
 ActionServerless just wraps the steps to simplify the work: